Harry Bertoia: Career

-Starting out as a painting student but soon being asked to reopen the metal workshop in 1939, Bertoia taught jewelry design and metal work.
-Later, as the war effort made metal a rare and very expensive commodity he began to focus his efforts on jewelry making, even designing and creating wedding rings for Ray Eames and Edmund Bacon's wife Ruth.
-When all the metal was taken up by war efforts, he became the graphics instructor.
-Still at Cranbrook, in 1943 he married Brigitta Valentiner, and then moved to California to work for Charles and Ray at the Molded Plywood Division of the Evans Product Company.
-Bertoia also learned welding techniques at Santa Monica College and began experimenting with sound sculptures.
-Bertoia worked there until 1946, then sold his jewelry and monotypes until obtaining work with the Electronics Naval Lab in La Jolla.
+Starting out as a painting student but soon after asked by Eliel Saarinen, Director of the Cranbrook, to reopen the metal workshop in 1939, Bertoia taught jewelry design and metal work.
+As the war effort made metal a rare and very expensive commodity he began to focus his efforts on jewelry making, even designing and creating wedding rings for Ray Eames and Edmund Bacon's wife Ruth.